Saint-Gilles Prison: Later years and closure

-In the 1980s, Jean Bultot, who was named in the Nijvel Gang case, was deputy director of Saint-Gilles Prison.
+In the 1980s, Jean Bultot, who was named in the Brabant killers case, was deputy director of Saint-Gilles Prison.
 In the decades that followed, many tensions arose at the prison, including due to overcrowding and staff shortages, leading to prisoner uprisings (such as in 1987 and 2009) and staff strikes.
 Since the 1990s, the prison has been overcrowded, with about eight hundred inmates (mainly pre-trial detainees).
 On 3 May 1993, the gangsters Murat, Lacroix and Bajrami escaped from the prison.
 They took then-inspector-general Harry Van Oers hostage, forced him onto the bonnet of their getaway car and drove out of the prison gate.

 As of 2023, Saint-Gilles Prison is scheduled to close.
 The initial closing date was set for sometime in 2023, following the transfer of all prisoners to the newly constructed Haren Prison in north-eastern Brussels.
 However, the prison closure was postponed due to difficulties in recruiting prison guards at Haren Prison, with three cell wings in Saint-Gilles then scheduled to remain operational until the end of 2024.
 In October 2024, this planned closure was again postponed by a year until the end of 2025, and in February 2025, a further extension until 2028 was announced.